 There is not a scientific scale or measurement system in place for levee failure.
 Expected flood depths from a levee failure in the District vary by event and location.
 The speed of onset is slow as the river rises, but if a levee fails the warning times are generally short for those in the inundation area.
 The duration of levee failure risk times can be hours to weeks, depending on the river flows that the levee holds back.
-When northern California dams and reservoirs are nearing maximum capacity, they release water through the rive systems, causing additional burdens on County levees.
-Levees in the District are shown on Figure 6-3.
+When northern California dams and reservoirs are nearing maximum capacity, they release water through the river systems, causing additional burdens on County levees.